freeCodeCamp/chinese/chinese/articles/the-top-stack-overflowed-typescript-questions-explained.md

 Below are the main differences between a type alias and an interface:

 ### Key difference: interfaces can only describe object shapes.
-Type aliases can be used for other types such as primitives, unions and tuples.
+Type aliases can be used for other types such as primitives, unions and tuples

 A type alias is quite flexible in the data types you can represent.
 From basic primitives to complex unions and tuples, as shown below: